 To avoid becoming annoyed, make a game out of the situation by counting the number of times the person uses them.
 But if you do this, try to keep up on the topic of the conversation, so you’re not rude.

 Slang or conversation fillers (AKA bad speaking habits) have become habitual for some individuals.
 These fillers oftentimes become prominent and consistent during times of nervousness, much like an interview.

-Jobseekers who face this problem as well as individuals who heavily converse with people are finding that these speaking habits can actually hold a person back.
+Jobseekers who face this problem can hold a person back.